garciart/network-automation/README.md

 - IP Class and Type: C (Private)
 ```

 Now, let us create a virtual network.
 As we stated before, we will create virtual network devices in GNS3, which will exist within their own virtual local area network (VLAN).
-However, writing and debugging Bash and Python scripts in GNS3 is cumbersome.
+However, writing and debugging Bash and Python scripts in GNS3 is cumbersome and limited.
 Our host machine is much more capable, with its Terminal and IDEs.
-We want to code on our host machine, and test the code in GNS3.
+We want to code on our host machine and test the code in GNS3.
 Therefore, we want to connect the GNS3 VLAN to our host machine.
 To do this, we will:

 - Create a virtual network bridge.
+- Assign the bridge an IPv4 address.
 - Connect the host's isolated network interface to the bridge.
+- Create a Layer 2 TAP interface.
-- Assign the bridge an IPv4 address.
+- Connect the router to the bridge through the TAP.
 - Bind the GNS3 VLAN gateway to the bridge.
-- Connect the router to the bridge through the gateway.

 >**NOTE** - All of the following commands are contained in an interactive, executable script named ["gns3_run"](gns3_run "Automated GNS3 configuration and executable").
 We highly recommend that you first setup and run GNS3 manually, so you can understand how GNS3 bridging works.
 Afterwards, you can use the script to start GNS3.